Ratings: 0.0/5 by 0 visitors

 How to Use Iris Blur in Photoshop CS6

 Posted on February 11, 2013

-Iris blur in Photoshop.
-In this tutorial, you will learn how to use the Iris Blur function in Adobe Photoshop CS6.
-This is a pretty cool tool that lets you retain focus on a certain part of your image, and blur out the rest.
+Iris Blur in Photoshop.
+In this tutorial, you will learn how to use the Iris Blur Filter in Adobe Photoshop CS6.
+This is new features in the Blur Gallery that lets you retain focus on a certain part of your image, and blur out the rest.
 Although this is possible to achieve even in the older versions of Adobe Photoshop, however, CS6 comes with more sophisticated features that are more flexible and give you more control over the effect.
 Kudos to Adobe Photoshop CS6.

 1. Open whatever image you would like to work on in Photoshop.
 This is the image we will be using for creating the Iris blur effect in Adobe Photoshop CS6:

 2. Go to: Filter > Blur > Iris Blur.

 3. You will see four large dots that allow you to manipulate the Iris Blur effect in Adobe Photoshop.
 You can try playing around with these dots.
 You will notice the focus remains the highest in the center point of these four dots.
 If you expand them, a greater portion of the image is focused on.
 It’s actually pretty straight forward and intuitive too at the same time.

 4. When you select the Iris Blur tool feature in Adobe Photoshop CS6, the selection is oval in shape by default.
 However, you can drag around the diamond shaped vertex to even cover a rectangular portion of the image as shown below: